babsher/zerg-hoard/README.md

 in bwapi.ini set ai = null

-Run zerg-hoard:
+As administrator Run zerg-hoard:
 ```
 ./gradlew run
 ```

-Start StarCraft match and AI should take control
+As administrator start StarCraft using the choaslauncher match and AI should take control